magnumci/bunch/README.md

   --s3-bucket=bucket
 ```

+Options:

+- `prefix` - Filename prefix.
+Archives are uploaded in the format: `http://s3.amazonaws.com/bucket/prefix-sha1-arch.tar.gz`
+- `path` - Path to directory that should be cached
+- `manifest` - Path to file that should be used to calculate checksum (Gemfile.lock, package.json, etc).

 If you don't want to specify Amazon S3 credentials in terminal, you can always
 export variables into your environment and they will be loaded automatically.